-Disclosure on qualitative items Description of the processes used to manage the risk of excessive leverage Bank has the excessive leverage risk management policy.
+Disclosure of qualitative items 1 Description of the processes used to manage the risk of excessive leverage Bank has the excessive leverage risk management policy.
 It defines the organizational framework and regulates the process of managing the risk of excessive leverage in the Bank.
 It contains the scope and division of responsibilities in the management of the risk of excessive leverage, as well as steps of risk management.
-Description of the factors that had an impact on the leverage Ratio during the period to which the disclosed leverage Ratio refers Leverage ratio has incerased by 0.45 p.p. as at 31th of December 2016 compared to end of December 2015 due to higher total exposure and own funds increase.
-The other significant factor was implementing Regulation (EU) 2015/62 (i.ex. off-balance exposure converting factor).
+2 Description of the factors that had an impact on the leverage Ratio during the period to which the disclosed leverage Ratio refers Leverage ratio has incerased by 0.33 p.p. as at 31th of December 2017 compared to end of December 2016 due to higher total exposure and own funds increase.